NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 <video width="100%" controls><source src={profilePooledInstances} /></video>

 After implementing the reuse strategy, you should observe a reduction in the amount of data being sent and a more stable network traffic graph.
+The video above was made using the **PooledInstances** scene from the [sample project](#sample-project).

 By employing these optimization techniques and leveraging the Normcore profiler module in Unity's Profiler window, you can effectively diagnose and resolve bandwidth issues, leading to a more efficient and performant application.